RVCC-IDMX/about-me-kolvitamins/README.md

 * Navbar

- This section covers the basics of inserting a logo and a navigation bar at the top of the page
+ This section covers the basics of inserting a logo and a navigation bar at the top of the page.
+Also how to make a hamburger menu for phone sized screens.

 * Bio & Hobbies